penrose/penrose/tutorial/tutorial.md

 # What's in this tutorial?
 This tutorial consists of 3 individual sections, each containing the following content:
 - **Example**
-    - We will hold your hand to write and most importantly understand each line of code.
+    - We will show and guide you to understand each line of the code that produces a specific diagram.
 Furthermore, we will be teaching you how to navigate in the Penrose repository for all the resources you will need.
 Each example teaches a specific set of skills.
 - **Exercises (with solutions)**
     - These exercises act as sanity checks to confirm that you have comprehended the example.
 It consolidates your knowledge and tests your understanding.
 We also have the solutions available for you to check your work.